SHAJI001/retail-sales-dashboard/README.md

 Methodology

-Loaded and cleaned the raw dataset.
+Cleaned and prepared the raw dataset (date formatting, field corrections).

-Parsed date fields into Month and Year.

-Built PivotTables for regional, category, and monthly analyses.
+Built PivotTables for regional performance, category profitability, and monthly trends.

+Designed KPI cards summarizing total sales, total profit, and profit margin.

-Created KPI indicators for Total Sales, Total Profit, and Profit Margin.
+Created interactive slicers for Category, Region, and Year filtering.

+Assembled all components into a unified dashboard layout.

-Designed the interactive dashboard using charts and slicers.
+Styled the dashboard for clarity, consistency, and business usability.

-Added formatting and layout enhancements to improve clarity and usability.

 Dashboard Preview

 ![Retail Dashboard](images/Screenshot%202025-11-19%20123601.png)

 Key Insights

-The East region produced the highest total sales.
+The East region generated the highest sales volume.

-Technology is the most profitable category.
+Technology was the most profitable product category.

-Sales peak in February, while January shows lower performance.

-Certain sub-categories show negative or low profitability, indicating improvement opportunities.

-How to Use

-Download the dataset from /images or /data folder.

-Open the Excel dashboard file.

-Use slicers to filter by Category, Region, or Year.

-Explore monthly trends, profitability, and performance drivers.

-File Links

-Dashboard: RetailSalesDashboard.xlsx

-Case Study: CASE_STUDY.md

-Raw Data: RetailSalesData.csv

-Contact

-If you have any questions or would like to discuss this project, feel free to reach out.
+Monthly sales showed strongest performance in February.

+Some categories displayed lower profit margins, suggesting opportunities for pricing or cost improvements.